Configure your parallel test runs using a UI

 - Simple conditions, which contain one or more wait statements.

 - Combined conditions, which contain multiple conditions and an AND/OR operator, which specifies whether all conditions must be met.

 To configure conditions for a test run:

-On a test row, click View Details to collapse the Conditions section and configure conditions for a test run.
+In a row, click View Details to collapse the Conditions section.

 Specify the condition syntax.

-If you select Global, specify the time to instruct ParallelRunner to wait a specified number of seconds before starting the test run.
+Select Global after Wait, and specify the time to wait before starting the test run.

 Click the icon to add the operator.
 You can add one of the following operator:

 - AND.
 All of the conditions following the operator must be met before the test run begins.